Owner-Operator Truck Insurance in Florida

 Own authority and leased owner-operator insurance are not the same conversation.

-A good submission tells the carrier who controls the load, whose authority is used, what the truck is worth, how the freight moves, and what the lease or broker packet requires.
+Accurate options start with who controls the load, whose authority is used, what the truck is worth, how the freight moves, and what the lease or broker packet requires.

 Owner-operator with your own authority